listendev/jibril-api/README.md

 # jibril-api

-OpenAPI spec for the API to Jibril Server.
+Client package, types and OpenAPI spec for the API to Jibril Server.

 ## Spec